evolution wheel solid tires

 Steel pivot tires will never go flat.
 One of the biggest problems with pneumatic pivot tires is that they go flat.
 Flat tires in the field cause all sorts of problems.
 Damage to the tower, bog down the entire irrigation system, and it will be difficult to remove from the field.
 The benefit of using a steel pivot tire or any flat-free option on the market is that you don’t have to deal with flats.

-Along with being flat-free, steel pivot tires are low maintenance and last in the harsh conditions of irrigation farming .
+Along with being flat-free, steel flat-free pivot tires are low maintenance and last in the harsh conditions of irrigation farming .
 The problem with steel options is that they have no flexibility

 A tire that doesn’t flex will cause stress on the driving component.
 Flexibility in a tire also helps with traction.
 Being able to wrap around an object is better for traction as an inflexible tire will slip.
 Steel tires are also heavier than other options which cause stress on the driving components.